 He suppressed a shudder, knowing that both Kodos and Fiona had their eyes on him.
 They were in the middle of an animated conversation as he came into the room, but then grew silent as he got to his seat.
 The lion scowled deeply at him, while Fiona shot him a coy look.
 He acknowledged their presence with a jerk of his head just as the conference room doors opened again.

 Coming into the room was a short, wiry man wearing a tan suit.
 The newcomer had a pale, pointed face, a large hook nose, watery eyes, thin, balding hair and a pencil neck.
 In his hands was a mug filled with tea.
 “Kodos, Fiona, Thorndyke!” he called, his high, nasally tone jovial.
 “So good to see you all!
 Especially after such a rough night.”
 He took the seat opposite of Chris and took a sip from his mug.

 ‘Great, Snively’s here…’ Chris thought darkly, giving the little man across from him a hooded look.
-Snively smiled simperingly at him and then took another sip.
+Snively responded with a simpering smile and then took another sip.
 He smacked his lips loudly, which only added to Chris’ ire.